-Scoring in this domain depends on (i) medication usage, (ii) pain intensity you experience, (iii) on other means of symptom control (e.g. physiotherapy or passive exercises performed by your carer, hydrotherapy, use of standing frame/chair or tilt table to prevent contractures/slow demineralisation of your bones/alleviate spasm etc), and (iv) on the knowledge and skill needed to manage the clinical need.
+Scoring in this domain depends on (i) medication usage, (ii) pain intensity you experience, (iii) or other means of symptom control (e.g. physiotherapy or passive exercises performed by your carer, hydrotherapy, use of standing frame/chair or tilt table to prevent contractures/slow demineralisation of your bones/alleviate spasm etc), and (iv) on the knowledge and skill needed to manage the clinical need.

-Note that Ms Coughlan (Appendix 1) did not require a regular programme of active or passive physiotherapy or exercise, although being assisted to stand twice per week 'assisted with maintaining appropriate organ positions and strengthening her bones'.
+Note that Pamela Coughlan did not require a regular programme of active or passive physiotherapy or exercise, although being assisted to stand twice per week 'assisted with maintaining appropriate organ positions and strengthening her bones'.
 All of her medication was routinely prescribed and administered by mouth (Senokot, Docusate, calcium, iron).
 Once her condition stabilised she did not require an allocated consultant nor require any interventions from 'specialist' healthcare professionals.

-You should discuss all drug or other therapies you are currently receiving and explain how, how often and when these are administered.
+You should discuss all drug or other therapies you are currently receiving and explain how often and when these are administered.
 Stress your dependency on your carer to administer any treatment if you are tetraplegic due to lack of manual dexterity.

 Medications or treatments include suppositories/enemas for your bowel care (if applicable), and agents to manage constipation (e.g. Movicol, Senokot).
-If you use Peristeen or other type of anal irrigation system for your bowel care regimen that should be cited here, as well as in the Continence domain.
+If you use Peristeen or other type of anal irrigation system for your bowel care regimen that should be cited here (Note: interaction with 'Continence' domain.
 Mention if you use daily low level antibiotic prophylaxis to reduce the risk of bladder infections.
 If you have a UTI or other infection you may need assistance to monitor your temperature.
-If you are diabetic you may be controlling this with insulin and need regular injections.
 You may take Baclofen to control involuntary muscle spasms or have a Baclofen pump fitted.
-Don't forget complementary medicines (e. g. glucosamine for joint pain, cranberry tablets/juice for bladder care etc).
+Don't forget complementary medicines (eg glucosamine for joint pain, cranberry tablets/juice for bladder care etc).

-Don't forget to cross-reference with other domains (e.g. Baclofen with 'Mobility' because of relevance of spasms to transfers or antibiotic prophylaxis for UTI with 'Continence').
+Don't forget to cross-reference with other domains (e.g. Baclofen with 'Mobility' because of relevance of spasms to transfers, antibiotic prophylaxis for UTI with 'Continence' and GTN spray or Nifedipine for autonomic dysreflexia with 'Other Significant Care Needs').